MarcHoutreille/ASBL-Feriadart/README.md

 ## FOOTER

-The footer link to all the pages of the website, and also to the facebook and instagram page.
+The footer links to all the pages of the website, and also to the facebook and instagram page.
 Undeneath you will find the copyrights of the organization plus extra legal info.
 In the footer there is a secret link incorporated to have acces to the backoffice of the site.
 <br>